 These historiographical trends have allowed, generally, for a more capacious understanding of jurisdiction that absorbs its social and cultural, as well as its legal and constitutional meanings.
 At the same time, however, they have created two new problems.
 In the first place, the linking of jurisdictions and their respective social and geographical identities tends to imply that they were relatively fixed entities, defined in relation to particular communities and certain areas of territory.
 In fact this is rather contentious.
-In the second place, while such a model provides very good accounts of local jurisdictional disputes, their proximate causes, and the strategies parties employed, it fails to provide a compelling explanation of why so many such disputes took place in the later fourteenth and fifteenth centuries.
+In the second place, while such a model provides very good accounts of local jurisdictional disputes, their proximate causes, and the strategies parties employed, it fails to provide a compelling explanation of why so many disputes took place in the later fourteenth and fifteenth centuries.
 By engaging critically with these ideas, it is possible to formulate a new conception of medieval jurisdiction, and a new hypothesis about the proliferation of disputes.

 To begin with, it is important to re-examine the notion that some jurisdictions were associated with particular communities of people.
 In arguing this, historians have often turned to the concept of identity in order to explain the relationship between particular institutions and authorities and the communities which belonged to them.
-In her study of Havering, for example, McIntosh writes of the strong ‘institutional identity’ forged through the inhabitants’ unusual privileges, particularly as they were manifested in the law courts that they were able to use.
+In her study of Havering, for example, McIntosh writes of the strong ‘institutional identity’ forged through the inhabitants’ unusual privileges, particularly as they were manifested in the particular law courts that they were able to use.
 And urban historians, moreover, have written about the close connection between the assertion of civic authority — and jurisdiction in particular — and the formation of civic identity.

 Yet there are several problems with this association between jurisdiction and ‘community’ — a term that Christine Carpenter proposed to ban because of the way it implies harmonious and fixed political entities.
-In the first place, medieval England was legally plural: there were not just many jurisdictions, but many different kinds of jurisdiction.
-Other institutions with their own distinctive jurisdictions — whether pervasive, such as the ecclesiastical courts, or more specific, such as those held for merchants at markets and fairs — did not foster the same kinds of strong identification among their constituents.
+In the first place, medieval England was legally plural: there were not just many jurisdictions, but many different kinds of jurisdiction in co-existence.
+Other institutions with their own distinctive jurisdictions — whether ubiquitous, such as the ecclesiastical courts, or more specific, such as those held for merchants at markets and fairs — did not necessarily foster the same kinds of strong identification among their constituents.
 The suitors to such courts were more diverse, and more fluid, and did not necessarily identify as a specific community, bound by allegiance to a single jurisdiction.
 Looking at the same problem the other way around, it is obvious that individuals belonged to several jurisdictional communities.
 They thus had several jurisdictional identities, and these could even change over the course of a lifetime.
 For example, a London grocer named Robert Purfote moved into a house within the sanctuary of St Martin-le-Grand in the late fifteenth century, in order to avoid having to answer for the debts that he had accumulated.
 Though he subsequently discharged the debts, he remained in the house.
-Thus neighbours recalled that he had been a ‘sanctuary man’, but that he had later shed this jurisdictional identity; as a citizen of London, he was presumably able to adopt others.
-Jurisdictional identities, and more generally jurisdictional communities, were far less static and homogenous than they have been portrayed.
+His neighbours recalled later that he had been a ‘sanctuary man’, but also that he had shed this jurisdictional identity; as a citizen of London, he was presumably able to adopt others still.
+Jurisdictional identities and jurisdictional communities were far less static and homogenous than often has been implied.